-Now is the time to pick up one of these very special Limitless cases, due to a substantial discount taking the cost from $85 down to $50 for the iPhone 8 cover.
+You can pick up one of these very special Limitless cases starting at $50.
 The clever AiroShock system uses tiny air pockets inside the TPU and polycarbonate blend body to achieve a high level of protection for your phone in the event of a fall.
 Despite this, it only adds 2.3mm to the thickness of your phone — rugged case benefits, without the rugged case.
 A strong screen protector is included in the package, and there are five different genuine material looks from which to choose.
-We love the carbon fiber and the very unusual shell finish, and accessories that attach the hidden magnets inside the Limitless case will arrive next year.
+We love the stylish walnut finish.

 Snakehive Vintage Wallet Collection

 What we love about the Snakehive cases most is the super-soft, very strokable Nubuck leather that covers the Vintage Collection.
 Designed in the United Kingdom and handcrafted in Europe, these are beautifully made, attractively styled, and very practical folio cases with space for three credit cards, while your iPhone 8 clips inside a plastic case.
 The matte Nubuck ages well with time, and just like all the best leather products, it takes on its own look the more you use it.
 It’s available in both two-tone, which we like best, and single colors too.